Eastern Shore Centre

 In April 2015, Bed Bath & Beyond closed and relocated to the Jubilee Square power center in nearby Daphne.
 Regional shoe retailer Shoe Station relocated from an outparcel at Eastern Shore Plaza into a redeveloped 23,130 square foot combination of the former Bed Bath & Beyond and adjoining mall space in the fall of 2015.

 In January 2017, home furnishings retailers Williams-Sonoma and Pottery Barn relocated to the Legacy Village at Spring Hill shopping center in West Mobile.
+Fast fashion retailer Forever 21 would develop a store comprising the former Pottery Barn and Williams-Sonoma spaces in spring 2018.

 As it is a regional shopping center, Eastern Shore Centre also includes a smaller power center component located on site, adjacent to the lifestyle center.
 Eastern Shore Plaza, as this power center is known, is more than 250000 sqft in size and is tenanted with big-box stores such as Best Buy, PetSmart, Old Navy, Ross Dress For Less, Michaels, and Cost Plus World Market.

 Phase five of development comprised the construction of a 54817 sqft Publix supermarket and adjoining community-oriented strip mall on a 9 acre site north of the Belk department store building.
 Publix supermarket opened as the anchor of the Eastern Shore Commons shopping center on November 19, 2011.
 According to the master and lease plans of Eastern Shore Centre, plans also call for the eventual development of a big-box retailer of no more than 140000 sqft to the east of the Publix-anchored strip mall, while an additional 45000 sqft of commercial space will be developed south of the Premiere Cinemas site.